IBM/SpectrumScaleTools/README.md

-In this repository you would find open source tools that are in relation with IBM Spectrum Scale.
+In this repository you would find open source tools that are in relation with IBM Spectrum Scale:

-At this point only two tools are made available:

  - [SpectrumScale_ECE_OS_READINESS](https://github.com/IBM/SpectrumScale_ECE_OS_READINESS)
  - [SpectrumScale_NETWORK_READINESS](https://github.com/IBM/SpectrumScale_NETWORK_READINESS)